-- Scrutinise arrangements for ensuring the delivery of the ICB's statutory financial duties in line with sections 223GB to 223N of the NHS Act 2006 (as amended by the Health and Care Act 2022). - b) Oversee the ICB's performance management framework, including scrutiny of actions to: - Tackle heath inequalities and deliver improved health outcomes; and - ii) Address shortfalls in performance against national and local health targets and performance standards.
+- Scrutinise arrangements for ensuring the delivery of the ICB's statutory financial duties in line with sections 223GB to 223N of the NHS Act 2006 (as amended by the Health and Care Act 2022). - b) Oversee the ICB's performance management framework, including scrutiny of actions to address shortfalls in performance against national and local health targets and performance standards.